Triton College Catalog » Glossary of Terms

 Courses in the Arts and Sciences curricula parallel those offered at universities and are transferable to baccalaureate institutions.

-Six types are offered at Triton College: Associate in Arts (AA), Associate in Science (AS), Associate in Applied Science (AAS), Associate in Fine Arts (AFA), Associate in Arts Teaching (AAT) and Associate in General Studies (AGS).
+Five types are offered at Triton College: Associate in Arts (AA), Associate in Science (AS), Associate in Applied Science (AAS), Associate in Fine Arts (AFA) and Associate in General Studies (AGS).

 A course that meets the requirements for a specific course or elective credit at a four year college or university, or has been approved by the Illinois Articulation Initiative, identified by the ◊ symbol (i.e. RHT 101◊).